xapple/crest4/README.md

 Once the installation completes you are ready to use the `crest4` executable command from the shell.
 Please note that the reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.

 In order to search the reference databases, you will also need either BLAST or VSEARCH installed.
 These can be installed automatically with the `conda` package manager.

+    $ conda install blast
+    $ conda install vsearch

-If you don't use `conda`, you can obtain them with these commands on Linux:
+If you don't use `conda`, you can obtain them with these commands on Linux, provided you have admin rights:

     $ sudo apt update
     $ sudo apt install ncbi-blast+
     $ sudo apt install vsearch

-Or these commands on macOS:
+Or these commands on macOS that work without sudo access:

     $ brew install blast
     $ brew install vsearch